zpaulovics/datetimepicker-rails/README.md

 ### Credits and references

-The project is based on: https://github.com/tarruda/bootstrap-datetimepicker.git project, which was upgraded to Bootstrap 3+ compatible and refactored significantly by Eonasdan (see: https://github.com/eonasdan/bootstrap-datetimepicker.git).
+The project is based on: https://github.com/tarruda/bootstrap-datetimepicker.git project.
+It was upgraded to be compatible with Bootstrap 3+ and was refactored significantly by Eonasdan (see: https://github.com/eonasdan/bootstrap-datetimepicker.git).

 The project home page: https://github.com/zpaulovics/datetimepicker-rails.git